Driving in Mozambique is the perfect way for friends and family to explore this beautiful country.

 Another option to consider is hiring a van (minibus).
 These vehicles are generally not fuel efficient.
 But they can accommodate more individuals (up to 10 people) which will no doubt make your driving experience much more fun and cheaper too.

-If you’re renting a car in South Africa, Rentalcars.com is the best site to compare car rental prices.
+If you’re renting a car in South Africa, DiscoverCars and Rentalcars.com are the best sites to compare car rental prices.
 They have a large range of vehicles at competitive rates from reputable car rental companies in South Africa.

 Crossing the Mozambican Border